 A rabbit with a dirty bottom is not eating its cecotrophs, as it should.
 There is a danger that it will get fly strike.
 There are several possible reasons for why this may be happening.

-To see how rabbit poo improves after a proper diet (read What should I feed my rabbit on this website) click on the photograph to the right for a better view and for more information go to http://wabbitwiki.com/wiki/Rabbit_poop
+To see how rabbit poo improves after a proper diet by looking at the photograph on the right.
+Read What should I feed my rabbit on this website and for more information go to http://wabbitwiki.com/wiki/Rabbit_poop

 Gunn-Fore, D., (1997), ‘Comfortable Quarters for Laboratory Rabbits,’ in ed Reinhardt, V., Comfortable Quarters for Laboratory Animals, Eighth Edition, 46-54.
 Available at: www.awionline.org/pubs/cq/five.pdf.
 Accessed February 12 2013.

 Van Caelenberg, A., De Rycke, L. , Hermans, K., Verhaert,L., van Bree, H. & Gielen, I, (2008), ‘Diagnosis of dental problems in pet rabbits (Oryctolagus cuniculus)’, Vlaams Diergeneeskundig Tijdschrift, 77, 386-394.